Canada-China relations

 Our connections

-Strong people-to-people ties link Canada and China: over 1.8 million Canadian residents are of Chinese origin, and in 2022, more than 128,000 Chinese students with study permits for six months or more attended Canadian educational institutions.
+Strong people-to-people ties link Canada and China: over 1.8 million Canadian residents are of Chinese origin, and on December 31, 2023, more than 102,000 Chinese citizens held valid study permits for studying at a Canadian educational institution for six months or longer.
 Chinese is Canada’s third most spoken language after English and French, and immigrants born in China (including the Hong Kong Special Administrative Region) form one of the largest groups within Canada’s immigrant population.
 Tourism flows and ongoing cultural exchanges enrich bilateral linkages.

 Trade relations